abesco/gamedevtycoon-mods-ultimatelib/README.md

 MODULES:
 --------------
-- NameGenerator
+- NameGenerator - Name generation for games, characters, companys etc.
-- VisualTweaks [BETA]
+- VisualTweaks [BETA] - Tweak library for the UI
+- Research - API for adding Lab researchs and one off staff researchs